 Anyone who hasn’t lived with and survived depression doesn’t totally understand, in my opinion.
 I don’t blame them.
 I want to help lead them to understanding.

 In a way, today, I am protecting him as I crumble on the inside.
 I really just need a hug.
 I really just need to be held, maybe rocked to sleep.

 When I take care of myself I am well.
-When I actually do the things that I share on my blog Practice makes perfect.
-I am better.
+When I actually do the things that I need to do, I am better.
 I am better than high functioning, I am living and enjoying my life but I got off track two short weeks ago.
 (It’s amazing how quickly I have seen a change.)